Exploring Self-supervised Skeleton-based Action Recognition in Occluded Environments: Conclusion

 \section{Conclusion}

 In this paper, we propose effective solutions for the challenges of self-supervised skeleton-based action recognition in occluded environments.
-First, we construct a large-scale occluded self-supervised skeleton-based human action recognition benchmark considering well-established approaches and propose the Adaptive Spatial Masking (ASM) data augmentation mechanism.
-We introduce a two-stage skeleton data imputation method using KMeans and KNN, reducing computation overhead for occluded skeleton completion.
-The Occluded Partial Spatio-Temporal Learning (OPSTL) framework integrates these methods effectively.
-Experimental results validate the efficacy of our approach across various self-supervised approaches, empowering robots to perform robust action recognition in real-world occluded scenarios.
+First, we construct a large-scale occluded self-supervised skeleton-based human action recognition benchmark considering well-established approaches.
+Due to the limited performances of the leveraged baselines, we propose a new approach, named IosPSTL, which delivered state-of-the-art performances on the NTU-60/120 datasets.
+As part of the IosPSTL, cluster agnostic KNN imputer method using KMeans and KNN, reducing computation overhead for occluded skeleton completion is proposed.
+Apart from the data-driven approach, OPSTL with ASM is proposed to improve the robustness of feature learning during the contrastive training.
+Experimental results validate the efficacy of our approach across various self-supervised skeleton-based human action recognition approaches, empowering robots to perform robust action recognition in real-world occluded scenarios.